Günther Lütjens: Inter-war period

 Lütjens was called by Admiral Erich Raeder into the Naval Command of the Ministry of the Reichswehr on 17 September 1931.
 Shortly after he was assigned to the Ministry of the Reichswehr he was promoted to Fregattenkapitän (Commander) on 1 October 1931.
 In the Naval Command Lütjens first served as Department Head of the Fleet- and Naval Officer Personnel Department.
 On 26 September 1932 he was appointed chief of this department, a function that Lütjens held until the mid-September 1934.
-Here he advanced in rank to Kapitän zur See (Captain) on 1 July 1933.
+He advanced in rank to Kapitän zur See (Captain) on 1 July 1933.